David-Haim/concurrencpp/README.md

 	result() noexcept = default;

 	/*
-		Destroyes the result. associated tasks are not cancelled.
+		Destroyes the result.
+Associated tasks are not cancelled.
 	*/
 	~result() noexcept = default;